SimonSchwaiger/SimonSchwaiger.github.io/src/mainpage.md

 When I’m not immersed in coding or building robotic systems, you’ll probably find me working in the garden, woodworking or hiking.

-I believe that staying curious and engaged in the world around me fuels my creativity in tech.

 ---

 Feel free to explore my **Resume** or **Portfolio** for more details on me.
 This website also features a summary of my **Publications** and **Teaching Experience**, if you are interested in my work.